Setting Up Infiniband on Proxmox VE

 Manually Enabling SR-IOV

-In this article we will use 4 GUIDs / Virtual IOs for passing through the Mellanox card as it’s a performance oriented count, however if you require more density you can adjust all the scripts to a higher count (8).
+In this article we will use 4 GUIDs / Virtual IOs for passing through the Mellanox card as it’s a performance oriented count, however if you require more density you can adjust all the scripts to a higher count (8 or 16).

 Getting the Identifiers